AsifulNobel/Time-Till/README.md

 ### Description
 A chrome extension for setting countdown timer for events and showing the timers in **newtab** page.
-Using this, users should be able to manually input event dates and also link events from services e.g. Google Calendar.
+Using this, users should be able to manually input event dates ~~and also link events from services e.g. Google Calendar~~.
+(It seems that it is not possible to integrate Google Calendar API in the extension unless it is published.
+Because the webstore URL of the extension is needed for generating OAuth Client ID.)

 ### Motivation
 I needed a countdown timer for events to remind me about upcoming events i.e. Assignment Deadlines, Birthdays etc. Some might argue a installing a mobile app would have been easier, but I spend most of my awake time on my laptop using browser and other applications rather than on mobile.
 So building a browser extension was the more suitable solution for my need.
 Moreover, I wanted to brush up my JS knowledge. :smile: